jdav0212/IMDb-Top-1000/README.md

 The dataset used in this analysis is obtained from Kaggle user Harshit Shankhdhar, and it includes information on the top 1000 rated movies on IMDb as of 2020.

-The original dataset can be found here: [**here**](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows/data)
+The original dataset can be found [**here**](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows/data)

 ## How to View the Notebook

 If the Jupyter Notebook report doesn't render correctly on GitHub, you can follow these steps to view it:

-1. Click on the [**View Jupyter Notebook Report**](https://nbviewer.org/github/jdav0212/IMDb-Top-1000/blob/main/IMDB.ipynb) link.
+1. Click [**here**](https://nbviewer.org/github/jdav0212/IMDb-Top-1000/blob/main/IMDB.ipynb) to view the document externally.

 2. You will be redirected to an external viewer (Jupyter nbviewer).